nschonni/cordova-docs/articles/cordova-security/cordova-security-data.md

 <tr>
 <td align="left">Encrypted Database</td>
 <td align="left"><strong><a href="https://github.com/litehelpers/cordova-sqlcipher-adapter">cordova-sqlcipher-adapter</a></strong></td>
-<td align="left">An in-development enhanced adapter on top of the cordova-sqlite-storage plugin that uses SQLCipher to encrypt all data stored in a local database.
-You will need to install this version of the plugin using the **Git URI**: https://github.com/litehelpers/cordova-sqlcipher-adapter.git</td>
+<td align="left"<p>An in-development enhanced adapter on top of the cordova-sqlite-storage plugin that uses SQLCipher to encrypt all data stored in a local database.
+You will need to install this version of the plugin using the **Git URI**: https://github.com/litehelpers/cordova-sqlcipher-adapter.git</p></td>
 <td align="left">Android, iOS</td>
 </tr>
 </tbody></table>